Why-x-Phy/Paragon-AI/README.md

-# Calvin AI Trading Platform
+# Paragon AI Trading Platform

 An autonomous machine learning trading platform for Solana blockchain, featuring a powerful backend ML system and a modern frontend interface.